food packaging waste statistics

 The production of plastic contributes high quantities of pollutants to the environment.
 One pound of plastic creates three pounds of carbon dioxide (CO2) during manufacturing.
 CO2 is a greenhouse gas that traps heat in the atmosphere, causing rising global temperatures.

-Plastic production utilizes 4% of the world’s total fossil fuel supply, further emitting destructive greenhouse gases into the environment.
+Plastic production in 2019 used 12% of the world’s oil, and 2022 projects suggest this could double or triple by 2050, further emitting destructive greenhouse gases into the environment.
 This energy-intensive production is concerning when evaluated in terms of the quantity of consumption.
 Plastic is everywhere, from berry cartons to peanut containers.

 The sheer scale of production leads scientists to predict that plastic production will account for 56 gigatons of CO2 emissions from now until 2050.
 But the environmental impact does not stop after the production process.
 Customer behaviors contribute to the effects through solid waste.